In This Article:

 Ordering Metrc tags in Minnesota (and why timing matters)

-In Metrc, go to Admin and select Tag Orders, then create a New Tag Order and submit it after verifying the details.
+Where to order in Metrc: In the Metrc user interface, go to Admin on the main navigation and select Tag Orders, then create a new tag order and submit it.

-If you need expedited shipping, the bulletin instructs you to contact Metrc Support after placing the order and provide your order number and payment method to request expedited shipping.
+Expedited shipping: If you need expedited shipping, the bulletin directs you to contact Metrc Support after placing the order and provide the order number and payment method.

-The bulletin emphasizes: do not receive tags in Metrc before they physically arrive.
-Receiving digitally is an acknowledgement that the tags are in your facility’s possession, which is a compliance-sensitive statement.
+Compliance implication: Do not receive tags digitally before they arrive.
+Receiving tags is an acknowledgement that the tags are in the facility’s physical possession, which matters in audits and investigations.

 Admin setup required before entering beginning inventory